afropolymath/pyfirebase/README.md

 # Payload data can be declared using native python data types
 payload = {'name': 'Harry Potter and the Prisoner of Azkaban', 'pages': 780}

-# The add operation pushes a new node under this node
+# The push operation pushes a new node under this node
-book = ref.add(payload)
+book = ref.push(payload)

 # We can get the new node id using the name key
 id = book['name']